KEY AREAS OF FOCUS:

 HOW ARE INCOMES AND WEALTH LINKED TO HEALTH AND LONGEVITY

-In a collaborative study completed by the Urban Institute and the Center on Society and Health in April 2015, they documented higher rates of disease among lower income Americans, accompanied by higher rates of risk factors.
-Uniformly, as an Americans income increased, their prevalence of disease decreases.
-The WHO has also documented that 80% of the chronic disease in the world, occurs in the nations low-income and middle-income levels.
-So, this logical phenomenon it is not only evident in people within a nation, but also evident in nations across the world.
+In a collaborative study completed by the Urban Institute and the Center on Society and Health in April 2015, they documented higher rates of disease among lower-income Americans, accompanied by higher rates of risk factors.
+Uniformly, as Americans' income increased, their prevalence of disease decreases.
+The WHO has also documented that 80% of the chronic disease in the world, occurs in the nation's low-income and middle-income levels.
+So, this logical phenomenon is not only evident in people within a nation, but also evident in nations across the world.

 CDC WORKPLACE HEALTH PROMOTION PROGRAM